HafsaHameed457/AWS-Concepts/README.md

 - Local Zones provide a subset of AWS services and have a direct connection to their parent AWS Region.

 - Unlike AZs, Local Zones are not always close to their parent Region, which allows AWS to serve customers who need low-latency access in areas where full Regions or AZs might not be available.

+## Core services

+These are essential building blocks or primary areas of functionality AWS provided for cloud computing.

+- Fundamental tools comapnies use to run their apps and manage their infrastructure in cloud.

+## Domain

+It is a broad category of related services.
+Actually a group of interrelated services.

+- Computer domain has services to run apps.

+- Storage domain saves and retrieves data.